MEDICAL RETINA

 • Diabetic Macular Edema (DME): This occurs when fluid builds up in the macula, causing swelling and vision distortion.

-• Cataracts: Diabetes can cause cataracts, which cloud the eye’s lens and impair vision.
+• Cataract: Diabetes can cause cataracts, which cloud the eye’s lens and impair vision.
 Cataracts tend to develop earlier in people with diabetes.

 • Glaucoma: People with diabetes are at a higher risk of developing glaucoma, a condition where increased pressure in the eye damages the optic nerve.